leegg713/PythonWorkoutLog/README.md

 2. Create a new branch for your feature or fix
 3. Commit your changes with clear messages
 4. Push your branch and open a Pull Request
-5. Make sure to test your changes
+5. I will review and see if I want to add the feature

 If you have suggestions or questions, feel free to open an issue.

-Thank you for helping improve this project!
+Thank you for helping me improve this project!

 ## IMPROVEMENTS

-Future Plans
-Add editing functionality for existing entries

-Improve date input validation

-Enable remote entry (mobile, Google Sheets integration)

-Add more detailed graphs and analytics
+Adding more detailed graphs
+Loading data to a database and not a CSV
+Multi User support following database integration